manzars/Fake-Olx/README.md

 # FakeOlx - Sell What You Don't Need.
-React Native App (Android/IOS) for selling and buying used product all over the world. created using Expo and used firebase as a backend also used cloudinary for cloud storage.
+React Native App (Android/IOS) for selling and buying used product all over the world. created using Expo on top of react-native and used firebase as a backend also used cloudinary for cloud storage.
 App may contain bugs as it is in first release till now.

 ## App Features